igneus/calendarium-romanum/README.md

 Yes!
 There are a few data files bundled in the gem.
 You can explore them by iterating over `CalendariumRomanum::Data.all`.
-The more interesting ones are identified by their proper constants, e.g. `CalendariumRomanum::Data::GENERAL_ROMAN_ENGLISH`.
+The more interesting ones are additionally identified by their proper constants, e.g. `CalendariumRomanum::Data::GENERAL_ROMAN_ENGLISH`.
 Bundled data files can be loaded by a handy shortcut method `#load`:

 ```ruby
 CR = CalendariumRomanum